What Is the Euro Challenge?

 The Midwest Euro Challenge is co-sponsored by the Federal Reserve Bank of Chicago, the University of Illinois European Union Center and the Delegation of the European Union Commission to the United States.
 Teams compete in regional rounds in Chicago or Michigan, and then a chance for cash awards and trips in the final round in New York City, made possible by The Moody's Foundation.

 Euro Challenge Dates Announced

 Think your students know European monetary policy?
 Then it's time they took on the Euro Challenge!
-Upcoming dates are now available.
+Competition dates are now available.

 Midwest Preliminary Rounds: All competitors welcome.
 You may register for Chicago or Detroit.